Ella-Hoeppner/Quoot/README.md

       ...)
     ```
     This solution avoids the runtime performance cost of the prior approach because this code turns into the original code during macroexpansion, but it seems clunky to define an entire macro for something so specific that will never be used in another part of the code base.
-Additionally, it makes the code harder to read because the macro is defined separately from where it's being used, and the expressions in the call to the macro involve the symbol `z`, which doesn't have any clear meaning without looking at the details of the macro definition.
+Additionally, it makes the code harder to read because the macro is defined separately from where it's being used, and the expressions in the call to the macro involve the symbol `z`, which isn't bound where the macro is called and doesn't have any clear meaning without looking at the details of the macro definition.
 Further, It also gives us a naming problem that we didn't have with the previous map-based solution - what should this macro be called?
 Here I've called it `my-macro`, but that wouldn't be a good name to include in a real codebase.
 But it's very difficult to come up with a reasonable name that accurately describes what role this macro actually serves, because it's purpose is so specific to this one circumstance.

     However, there is a way to avoid the runtime hit and the clunkiness that comes with defining a macro.
 Imagine that this entire form existed inside a quasiquote, say as part of some broader enclosing macro.
 This would allow us to use unquotes, which would open up a new way of writing something that expands at compile time to the original code:
     ```